Communication Sciences and Disorders

 A Message From Our Chair

 Welcome to the Department of Communication Sciences and Disorders at Howard University, where excellence, cultural pride, and service to humanity intersect.
-As Chair, I am honored to lead a department grounded in the legacy of Howard—committed to advancing equity for persons with communication, cognitive, and swallowing disorders.
+As Chair, I am honored to lead a department grounded in the legacy of Howard University, and committed to advancing equity for persons with communication, cognitive, and swallowing disorders.
 Our goal is to develop leaders who are prepared to serve diverse communities across the globe.

 Our program stands at the forefront of research, education, and clinical practice, offering rigorous academic training shaped by a deep understanding of the cultural, linguistic, and societal contexts that influence communication and its disorders.
-Our expert faculty take pride in preparing students who are not only skilled clinicians and scholars, but also advocates—culturally competent, culturally sensitive, and culturally responsive practitioners who carry Howard’s mission forward.
+Our expert faculty take pride in preparing students who are not only skilled clinicians and scholars, but also advocates who are culturally competent, culturally sensitive, and culturally responsive practitioners who carry Howard’s mission forward.

 In the spirit of truth and service, our faculty and students engage in transformative work that uplifts communities and drives innovation in the field.
 Whether through groundbreaking research, community-based service, or global health initiatives, our graduates leave Howard equipped to make an impact wherever they go.